vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🛡️ 24.
+## ðŸ›¡ï¸ 24.
 Integrating Rate Limiting with Spring Security

 In a production environment, you want to block malicious traffic *before* it reaches your Business Logic layer.
 The best place for this in a Java stack is the **Spring Security Filter Chain**.